 Today’s small, compact, yet sturdy, tactical lights, using lithium batteries, are a vast improvement.
 They are so handy that they should be a part of every defensive kit.
 Still, having a good tactical light and knowing how to use it are two different things.
 What follows are three of the more basic defensive flashlight techniques.

-The the oldest of the three has been taught by the FBI in its training schools for many years.
+The FBI Technique The the oldest of the three has been taught by the FBI in its training schools for many years.
 In this method, the light is held in the support hand with the hand extended well away from the body.
 The light can be held high, low or in between, depending upon the needs of the moment.
 In addition, there is quite a bit of flexibility of movement with this technique that allows one to follow a moving target.

 The idea behind this method is that when the bad guy sees a light, he tends to shoot at the light.
 Holding the flashlight away from the body may cause the attacker to miss completely.